William A. Bowles

-William Augustus Bowles (1799 – March 28, 1873) was a physician, landowner, and politician from French Lick, Orange County, Indiana.
+William Augustus Bowles (1799 – March 28, 1873) was a physician, landowner, and politician from French Lick, Indiana.
 He is best remembered for establishing the first French Lick Springs Hotel, a mineral springs resort hotel in the 1840s, and platting the town of French Lick, Indiana, in 1857.
 Bowles, a Democrat, served two terms in the Indiana state legislature (1838 to 1840 and 1843).
 During the Mexican–American War he became a colonel in the 2nd Indiana Volunteer Regiment and joined in the Battle of Buena Vista (1847).
 An outspoken advocate of slavery as an institution, Bowles was sympathetic to the South during the American Civil War.
 In 1863 Harrison H. Dodd, leader of the Order of Sons of Liberty (OSL) in Indiana, named Bowles a major general for one of four military districts in the state's secret society that opposed the war.
 Bowles also played a role in the Indianapolis treason trials in 1864, when he and three others were convicted of plotting to overthrow the federal government.
 Following his release from prison in 1866, Bowles returned to Orange County, Indiana, where his failing health continued to decline in the years prior to his death.

 Bowles was a co-defendant in a controversial trial by a military commission that convened on October 21, 1864, at Indianapolis, that led to the U.S. Supreme Court decision in 1866 in what became known as Ex parte Milligan.
 Bowles was sentenced to hang, but President Andrew Johnson authorized a commutation of sentence to life imprisonment on May 30, 1865.
 The landmark U.S. Supreme Court case found that the trial in Indianapolis by the military commission was unconstitutional because the civilian courts were still in operation.
 The military commission had no jurisdiction to try and sentence the men in this instance, and as a result, the accused were entitled to discharge.
 Bowles was released from prison in 1866.

 Early life and education

-William Augustus Bowles was born in Maryland in 1799 to Isaac Bowles (April 1, 1777 – 1847) and Mary Bagford Bowles (May 13, 1777 – April 12, 1842).
+William Augustus Bowles was born in Maryland in 1799 to Isaac Bowles and Mary Bagford Bowles.
 He was the first of their ten children.
 Isaac, who was of English ancestry, moved the family to Rockbridge County, Virginia, and Eaton, Ohio, before relocating to Indiana in 1818.
 Little is known of William's early education; it is not known where he received his medical training to become a physician.